Building Better Full-Funnel Influencer Marketing Campaigns

-In a recent article for Think with Google, the search engine shared ways Edgewell Personal Care leveraged audience targeting techniques for two of its brands to create full-funnel influencer marketing campaigns that actually resulted in bottom-line growth.
+In a recent article from Think with Google, the search engine shared ways Edgewell Personal Care leveraged audience targeting techniques for two of its brands to create full-funnel influencer marketing campaigns that actually resulted in bottom-line growth.

 Edgewell’s digital-first approach to each campaign offers important lessons for digital marketers to consider when mapping out the consumer journey for full-funnel influencer marketing campaigns.

 Raising Awareness In The Right Places

 According to Google, 90 percent of shoppers say they discover new products and brands on YouTube.
 According to Instagram, 60% of people say they discover new products on the platform.
 So, we know customers are searching on social media for product recommendations and reviews.

 With such ample opportunity to start raising awareness about their products and brands, Edgewell leaned on YouTube for influencer marketing opportunities.
 Schick razors, one of Edgewell Personal Care’s brands, leveraged YouTube’s platform using FameBit by YouTube to determine what creators and what content best aligned with their brand.
 By doing so, Schick sponsored creators to feature their product in content that felt like it belonged on the creators’ channels, and in turn, got the attention of viewers and were able to generate 50 percent of the campaign’s organic views from viewers looking at content through YouTube’s browse section.